hellosign/hellosign-openapi/sdks/dotnet/docs/TemplateApi.md

 # **TemplateUpdate**
 > TemplateGetResponse TemplateUpdate (string templateId, TemplateUpdateRequest templateUpdateRequest)

-Edit Template
+Update Template

-Edit template fields.
+Update template fields.
 Every field is optional and the endpoint will only change whatever is provided.
 The fields not included in the request payload will remain unchanged.

 ### Example
 ```csharp